ashawkey/note/docs/writings/examples.md

 * for ..., there are two dominant paradigms.
 The first one focuses on ..., Another mainstream solution ...
 * while state-of-the-art A methods handle xxx well, B methods either ignore these cases altogether or only deliver a weak performance.

+* These methods **fall short of** generating novel samples of a subject while preserving fidelity.
+* We do not **impose any restrictions** on input image capture settings.

+* In addition, language drift is a common problem in language models, and **manifests itself in** text-to-image diffusion models as well.
+*

 ### Contributions